mala-project/mala/docs/source/advanced_usage/predictions.rst

-With the exception of the electronic density, which is saved into the ``.cube`` format for visualization with regular electronic structure visualization software, all of these observables can be plotted with python based visualization libraries such as ``matplotlib``.
+With the exception of the electronic density, which is saved into the ``.cube`` format for visualization with regular electronic structure visualization software, all of these observables can be plotted with Python based visualization libraries such as ``matplotlib``.